SeanCloudMaster/SPW-AzureGlobalNetHub/README.md

-SPW-AzureGlobalNetHub
+Azure Project Epimoni

 Project Overview:
-"SPW-AzureGlobalNetHub" is a hands-on project focused on deploying a globally peered network using Microsoft Azure.
-This project demonstrates the use of Azure Resource Manager (ARM) templates for efficient deployment and configuration of Azure resources, including Virtual Machine Scale Sets (VMSS), autoscaling, and load balancing.
+"Epimoni" is a hands-on project focused on deploying a globally peered network using Microsoft Azure.
+This project demonstrates the use of Azure Resource Manager (ARM) templates for efficient deployment and configuration of Azure resources, including Network infrastructure, Virtual Machine Scale Sets (VMSS), autoscaling, and load balancing.

 Objectives:
 Deploy and manage a globally peered network in Azure.